-Your Company has a Wholly Owned Subsidiary "Bhadra Castalloy PrivateLimited" (Formerly Bhadra Castalloys Private Limited).
+Your Company has one Wholly Owned Subsidiary "Bhadra Castalloy PrivateLimited" (Formerly Bhadra Castalloys Private Limited).

-The financial year 2016-17 was the first year of operation of the Subsidiary Companyand the performance of Company has been quite satisfactory.
-The operations of BhadraCastalloys Private Limited was formally commenced from April 01 2016.
-The auditedfinancial results of the WhollyOwned Subsidiary for the financial year ended March 312017 were consolidated with the financial results of the Company for the year.
-The netsales and the Profit aftertax of the Subsidiary Company was Rs.
-74.1 Million and Rs.
-1.2Million respectively.
-Statement relating to subsidiary company in Form AOC-1 is part ofthis report.
+The performance of Subsidiary during the financial year 2018-19 being the third yearof operation has been quite satisfactory.
+The audited financial results of the WhollyOwned Subsidiary for the financial year ended March 31 2019 are consolidated with thefinancial results of Company for the financial year.
+The Net Sales and the Profit aftertax of the Subsidiary Company were Rs.113.0 Million and Rs.8.0 Million respectively.

 RELATED PARTY TRANSACTIONS

-All related party transactions that were entered during the financial year were in theordinary course of business and on an arm's length basis and were as per priorapprovals of the Audit Committee.
-There are no materially significant related partytransactions made by the Company with Promoters Directors Key Managerial Personnel orother designated persons which may have a potential conflict withthe interest of the Company at large.
+All related party transactions which were entered into during the financial year werein the ordinary course of business on an arm's length basis and were as per priorapprovals of the Audit Committee.
+There are no materially significant related partytransactions made by the Company with Promoters Directors Key Managerial Personnel orother designated persons which may have a potential conflict with the interest of theCompany at large.

-None of the Directors has any pecuniary relationships or transactions vis--vis theCompany.
+None of the Directors has any pecuniary relationships or transactions vis-a-vis theCompany.

-Form for disclosure of particulars of contracts/arrangements entered into by thecompany with related parties in Form AOC-2 is part of this report.
+Form for disclosure of particulars of contracts/arrangements entered into by theCompany with related parties in Form AOC-2 is part of this report.

-The Policy on related party transactions' as approved by the Board is uploaded on theCompany's website and the details of all the related party transactions are disclosed in24.2 of the notes forming part of the financial statements.
-None of the Directors has anypecuniary relationships or transactions vis--vis the Company.
-The Related PartyTransaction Policy' is available on website ofthe Company at https://www.disagroup.com/en-in/investor-relations/policies.
+The Policy on related party transactions as approved by the Board is uploaded on theCompany's website and the details of all the related party transactions are disclosed inthe financials.
+None of the Directors has any pecuniary relationships or transactionsvis-a-vis the Company.
+The 'Related Party Transaction Policy' is available on website ofthe Company at https://www.disagroup.com/en-in/investor-relations/policies.